Skip to main content

 • If the unmanaged switch is added into the topology between the client and the MS, the next layer 2 device is the unmanaged switch and because the multi-cast nearest address is not meant to traverse multiple switches, the unmanaged switch drops the packets.
 This prevents the client from being authorized.

-There is a work-around to this but special considerations must be taking before implementing them:
+There is a work-around to this but special considerations must be taken before implementing them:

 • This is not due to a fault in the MS but is the way that eapol is designed.

 • It is possible to circumvent this by using MAC based RADIUS authentication.
 If one machine authenticates via MAC based RADIUS through the MS on an unmanaged switch, the machine that has authenticated will be granted access.
-It is a workaround and it is less secure and requires more configuration on the NPS and DC.
+It is a workaround but it is less secure and requires more configuration on the NPS and DC.